Ewon Ebin: Member of the Sabah State Legislative Assembly

-Datuk Ewon's political career began to shine when he was at the age of 31.
-He won the Sabah State Legislative Assembly for N.13 Kundasang in the year 1985 under Parti Bersatu Sabah (PBS), which he held the position for almost 15 years.
+Ewon's political career began to shine when he was at the age of 31, whilst still doing his legal practice as a young lawyer.
+He won the Sabah State Legislative Assembly for the N.13 Kundasang seat in 1985 under Parti Bersatu Sabah (PBS), which he held the position for almost 15 years.

-From 2004 to 2013, he became the first Member of the Sabah State Legislative Assembly for N.31 Paginatan through United Progressive Kinabalu Organisation.
-UPKO is another political party in Sabah, which he founded together with Tan Sri Bernard Dompok and other former leaders from Parti Bersatu Sabah.
+From 2004 to 2013, he became the first member of the Sabah State Legislative Assembly for the newly created N.31 Paginatan seat through United Progressive Kinabalu Organisation political party ticket.
+UPKO is another political party in Sabah, which he founded together with Tan Sri Bernard Dompok and other former leaders who defected from Parti Bersatu Sabah as a result of the 1994 state elections.

-During his time as a Member of the Sabah State Legislative Assembly, Datuk Ewon Ebin has held various positions in Sabah State Government.
-Beginning by serving the State as:
+During his time as a Member of the Sabah State Legislative Assembly, Ewon has held various positions in Sabah State Government in several ministerial portfolios, mostly as an Assistant Minister, namely: